crashoverride777/swifty-music/README.md

 NOTE:

 By default this helper expects the music files to be mp3s.
-If you some or all of your files are in different format you have to either edit the preparePlayerMethod or create another one with the correct format extension.
+If some or all of your files are in different format you have to either edit the preparePlayerMethod or create another one with the correct format extension.

 # Release notes